 Search for issues in a project

-- Reorder and sort the list of issues using the controls at the top of the list.
+Order and sort the issues using the options at the top of the list of issues.

 To broaden your search to more projects or use advanced filtering, choose Advanced search.